Liujialin0820/CITS5505/README.md

 # CITS5505 Group Project

 ## Project Title: Course Scheduler Tool
-This is a web-based class management and scheduling system built with Flask.
+This is a web-based class management and scheduling tool built with Flask.

 It allows university students to:

-- Select course preferences,
+- Select and manage course preferences
-- View automatically generated timetables based on those selections,
+- View automatically generated timetables
-- Share their personalised schedules with peers,
+- Share personalised schedules with peers

-- While admins can manage courses and class time slots from a dedicated CMS.
+Admins can manage courses and class time slots via a dedicated CMS.

-The platform aims to streamline course scheduling and class sharing, ensuring ease of use, visual clarity, and functional flexibility.
+The platform is designed for ease of use, visual clarity, and scheduling flexibility.

 ## 🚀 Features Overview